adibzailan/speckle-sharp-connectors/_DOCUMENTATION/_DEVELOPMENT_LOGS/20250702_2350-FIX-brep_build_errors_successful_compilation.md

-# BREP Implementation Build Errors and Successful Compilation
+# BREP Implementation Build Errors, DI Registration Fix, and Architecture Refactoring
-2 July 2025, 23:50
+3 July 2025, 00:52

 ## Overview

-Successfully resolved critical build errors in the Speckle Revit connector BREP implementation, enabling compilation of the Revit-to-Rhino BREP geometry transfer feature.
-The errors stemmed from missing BREP-related parameters in the RevitConversionSettingsFactory and code analysis warnings treated as errors.
-This fix allows testing of the long-awaited BREP conversion functionality that preserves smooth surfaces instead of triangulated meshes.
+Successfully resolved critical build errors in the Speckle Revit connector BREP implementation and discovered a missing dependency injection registration that prevented BREP conversion from working.
+After initial testing revealed geometry was still being sent as meshes, investigation uncovered that the BrepConversionToSpeckle converter was never registered in the DI container.
+Additionally, refactored the entire BREP architecture to return native BREP objects instead of embedding them in mesh properties, aligning with how the Rhino connector expects to receive BREP data.
+This comprehensive fix enables true BREP geometry transfer from Revit to Rhino, preserving smooth surfaces and mathematical definitions.

 ---